amritgiri/lab_5th_sem/dbms/lab_3,4_and_5.md

 ```
 ---
 ---
-## Q. Find the names of all branches that have assets greater than at least one branch located in Baneshwor.
+## Q 13.
+Find the names of all branches that have assets greater than at least one branch located in Baneshwor.
 ```mysql
     select branch_name,assets from branch where assets > some (select assets from branch where branch_name='Baneshwor');
 ```
 ---
 ---
-## Q. Find the names of all customers whose street address includes the substring 'main'.
+## Q 14.
+Find the names of all customers whose street address includes the substring 'main'.
 ```mysql
     select customer_name from customer where customer_street like '%main%';
 ```
 ---
 ---
-## Q. Find the names of all customers whose name contains at least four characters.
+## Q 15.
+Find the names of all customers whose name contains at least four characters.
 ```mysql
 	select customer_name from customer where customer_name like '____%';
 ```
 ---
 ---
-## Q. Find the names of all customers whose name start with ‘b’ and end with ‘a’.
+## Q 16.
+Find the names of all customers whose name start with ‘b’ and end with ‘a’.
 ```mysql
     select customer_name from customer where customer_name like 'b%a';
 ```
 ---
 ---
-## Q. List all the customer’s name in alphabetic order who have a loan at the Tinkune branch.
+## Q 17.
+List all the customer’s name in alphabetic order who have a loan at the Tinkune branch.
 ```mysql
 	select c.customer_name, b.branch_name from customer as c, branch as b, loan as l, borrower as br where c.customer_number=br.customer_number and br.loan_number=l.loan_number and l.branch_number=b.branch_number and b.branch_name='Tinkune' order by c.customer_name;
 ```
 ---
 ---
-## Q. List the entire loan relation in descending order of amount.
+## Q 18.
+List the entire loan relation in descending order of amount.
 If several loans have the same amount, then order them in ascending order by loan number.
 ```mysql
 	select * from loan order by amount desc, loan_number asc;
 ```
 ---
 ---
-## Q. Find all the bank customers having a loan, an account, or both at the bank (with or without duplicates).
+## Q 19.
+Find all the bank customers having a loan, an account, or both at the bank (with or without duplicates).
 ###	without dup
 ```mysql
     (select c.customer_name from customer as c, loan as l ,borrower as b where c.customer_number=b.customer_number and b.loan_number=l.loan_number)union(select c.customer_name from customer as c, account as a, depositor as d where c.customer_number=d.customer_number and d.account_number=a.account_number)